Posted by Patrick Neeman | March 04, 2009

 It’s been a wind down mode from Startup Weekend LA.
 It was a very successful event: six projects got pretty close to out the door.
 I don’t know how many other projects are continuing their work, but the team I joined is exploring continuing our work.
 There will be more on that later.

-One of the concepts that came out of the weekend is having literally only two and a half days of product development time makes you focus on two things:
+One of the learning experiences from the event is having only two and a half days of product development time makes you focus on two things:

-• Focusing on features that are absolutely essential to getting the product out the door, and everything else was gravy
+- Focusing on features that are essential to getting the product out the door

-We were lucky — I had the framework from another site that I could use to build the idea, but most importantly we split up the tasks of what we had to do early on, and for a few of the features, we were able to delegate the work so no one person was absolutely getting killed.
-I had a small content editing tool and a primitive but effective framework so the other team members could add data to the site.
+We were lucky — we reused a framework from another site that we could use to build the idea.
+Most importantly we split up the tasks of what we had to do early on, and for a few of the features, we were able to delegate the work so no one person was absolutely getting killed.
+We had a small content editing tool and a primitive but effective framework so the other team members could add data to the site.

-Additionally, we focused on what was going to get us out the door but using a form of Scrum development and listing all the features on yellow post-its on the wall.
-This allowed us the to prioritize — not formally, but you get the point — based on need of the feature for a proof of concept demo.
+We focused on essential features by using a form of Scrum development: we listed all the features on yellow post-its on the wall.
+This allowed us the to prioritize based on need of the feature for a proof of concept demo.
 This is different than product development for a real product, because you can fake some things in a demo (like administration screens are totally unnecessary if you have PHP MySql Admin, and can access the database directly).

 The result?
 By 2 p.m.
 Sunday, we were tired, but we had enough of a site that we could demo, and even more importantly, a site that we could eventually turn into a production product for a short amount of time until we migrated it to a real platform.
 That was actually one of the discussions that we had: preparing to launch a site that we all knew was completely throw away code, but something that could be migrated to a better architected platform.